TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> topping it up, with **S3 Versioning** on our backend S3 bucket to keep a history of our state files,▶️ for recovery from unintended changes. + **S3 Encryption** 👍
+> Topping it up with **S3 Versioning** on our backend S3 bucket to keep a history of our state files,▶️ for recovery from unintended changes. + **S3 Encryption** 👍

 </br>

 ### _How did I optimise on costs while still maintaining a level of fault-tolerance?_

-Mix of both On-demand and Spot Instances
+Mix of both On-demand and Spot Instances 👍

 </br>

-> We wanted to achieve a certain level of cost optimization as well while still retaining our fault tolerance capabilities.
-Hence, I've decided to go in for:-
+We've decided to go in for:-

-**1- Two separate node groups: one for critical workloads (on-demand), and Spot for cost optimization.**
+**1- Two separate node groups:-
+One for critical workloads (on-demand) and Spot for cost optimization.***

-**Multiple Instance groups** have been specified to increase chances of Spot Instances fulfillment.
+**2 - Multiple Instance groups have been specified ➡ Increasing chances of Spot Instances fulfillment.**

 </br>

----> This means we have an **On-Demand capacity** to handle **Baseline Application Performance** + a **Spot Allocation strategy** as a **Cost Optimization strategy**. 👍 ☑️
+> ###---> This means we have an On-Demand capacity to handle Baseline Application Performance + a Spot Allocation strategy as a Cost Optimization strategy. 👍 ☑️

 </br>